The 7 Best Tablets for Musicians (2022)

-It comes with a 7.9” retina display and A12 biochip.
+It comes with a 8.3” liquid retina display and an A15 biochip.
 You can get it in 64 or 256GB versions, and like all Apple products, there are no expanding slots for the memory.

 iPad Mini is a high-quality item, and as such, it’s very robust even though it’s small in size.
 You can safely take it on the road with you and use its versatility for anything you might need.

-We finish off this list with a very affordable entry.
-Fusion5 is a small, 10” tablet working on the Windows platform.
+Finishing off this list is a very affordable entry.
+Fusion5 is a small, 10.1” tablet working on the Windows platform.
 It has 64GB of memory that can be expanded for up to 256GB through a microSD card slot.

 Fusion5 is not a top-of-the-line product by any means, but sometimes you don’t need the best the market has to offer.
 If you’re looking for a cheap, reliable, quality-made tablet for basic tasks, then you shouldn’t look any further.
 With this price, you’re getting the best you can for the money you’re giving.

-I would not expect you to be able to get any serious music production work done on this, despite the fact that it runs on Windows.
+I would not expect you to be able to get any serious music production work done on this, even though it runs on Windows.
 However, it’s still very useful for many basics tasks that you throw its way.

 Can you record music on a Tablet?